Inspire. Empower. Transform. For All.

 How to Get Involved

-Universities and their partnersinterested in becoming an MTEP 2.0 Team should contact Marilyn Strutchens, leader of the Outreach Hub.
+All mathematics teacher preparation programs from any type of institution are welcome to become part of MTEP.
+Programs and their partners interested in becoming an MTEP 2.0 Team should contact Marilyn Strutchens, leader of the Outreach Hub.
 To learn more about the application process, see the Membership Toolkit.

 Organizations and other institutions interested in working with MTEP 2.0 on policy issues and other concerns related to Secondary Mathematics Teacher education should contact Marilyn Strutchens, leader of the Outreach Hub.